ArYaMaNprot/Linux-Basics/Vim.md

     o - insert text on the next line a - append text after the cursor
     A - append text at the end of the line

+    x - used to cut the selected text also used for deleting characters dd - used to delete the current line y - yank or copy whatever is selected yy - yank or copy the current line p - paste the copied text before the cursor